 - Set the patch windows to the desired size, and place the probe as required to read the patch location.

-- Set the Target Min & Max Luminance values for the display using the 'Options' menu - either manually or automatically via the Update button - and select the target Colour Space from the drop-down menu on the main Calibration Interface window.
+- Set the Target Min & Max Luminance values for the display using the 'Options' menu - either manually or automatically via the Update button - and select the Color Standard Target from the drop-down menu on the main Calibration Interface window.